Do it yourself truck washing is a little more complicated than DIY car washing.

 If that is what you like, go for it.

 But for starters, you need

-In the photos below, professional driver Mike Simons is doing a DIY truck washing on a truck that he once drove for his trucking company at home using his own water, soap and equipment.
+In the photos below, professional driver Mike Simons is at home doing a DIY truck washing on a company truck, using his own water, soap and equipment.

 The drawback to do-it-yourself truck washing is that you may not have the high-pressure hoses or wands (especially the long ones to reach the higher vertical areas of your vehicle).

 Mike is tall, so using a regular length car wash handled scrub brush was not a problem on the sides of the truck.

 Reaching up to the very top of the roof was another matter.

 We never had a high-pressured water source.
 However, there are hose nozzles that help to pressurize water, like this one through Amazon.com, with which we have an affiliate relationship.

 Some truckers like to "pressure wash" their trucks, to help remove bug guts or road salt off their trucks.

 Some brushes may have a place to connect a hose.